Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 • Agile aims for minimal astonishment — let’s have as few surprises in our development process as possible.

-To steal a concept from physics, user-centered design prioritizes voltage — a measure of potential energy, while Agile development prioritizes amperage — a measure of the flow of current.
+To steal a concept from physics, user-centered design prioritizes voltage — a measure of potential energy.
+Agile development prioritizes amperage — a measure of the flow of current.

 And in the same way that you wouldn’t want to plug your TV into a high-voltage power line, the friction between Agile and user-centered design comes when you directly connect the two methodologies.